Human Resource Services

 Transfer annual leave and sick leave for an employee changing positions within WSU or transferring to WSU from a state agency or other state institution of higher education in the state of Washington.
 See 60.19 and 60.60.

-If the selected candidate is a current WSU employee, obtain the Time Report or Leave Report file from the employee's former employing department.
-If the selected candidate is a former WSU employee reappointed within three years of separation, obtain the file from HRS.
+If the selected applicant is a current WSU employee, obtain the Time Report or Leave Report file from the employee's former employing department.
+If the selected applicant is a former WSU employee reappointed within three years of separation, obtain the file from HRS.
 See 60.60.

 RETENTION OF RECRUITMENT DOCUMENTS